Timothy Roscoe (Mothy)

 In September 2006 he spent four months as a visiting researcher in the Embedded and Real-Time Operating Systems group at National ICT Australia in Sydney, which was developing the seL4 microkernel

 Since joining ETH Zurich he has also spent time at Microsoft Research, Intel Research, and the University of Washington.
+His work has included the Barrelfish multikernel research OS, as well as work on distributed stream processors, and using formal specifications to describe the hardware/software interfaces of modern computer systems.

-His current research interests include monitoring, modelling, and managing complex enterprise datacenters, system software for modern hardware, and system hardware for modern software.
 He was named Fellow of the ACM in 2013 for contributions to operating systems and networking research.

 Some selected recent published papers:

 - Three steps is all you need: fast, accurate, automatic scaling decisions for distributed streaming dataflows, Vasia Kalavri, John Liagouris, Moritz Hoffmann, Desislava Dimitrova, Matthew Forshaw, Timothy Roscoe.
 13th USENIX Symposium on Operating Systems Design and Implementation (OSDI 2018), Carlsbad, CA, USA, October 2018.
+[PDF]

 - Physical Addressing on Real Hardware in Isabelle/HOL, Reto Achemann, Lukas Humbel, David Cock, Timothy Roscoe.
 9th International Conference on Interactive Theorem Proving, Oxford, United Kingdom, July 2018.
 [PDF]